Characters: Pokémon: Generation IV Families

 - Turns Red: With Kricketune's Swarm Ability, it gets a boost to Bug attacks when at 1/3 total HP or less.

 - Weapon of Choice: Wild ones can occasionally be found carrying the Metronome item.

 Shinx (Kolink), Luxio, and Luxray (Roentora)

-Shinx is an electric lion cub that that can be found very early on in the Diamond and Pearl games.
+Shinx is an electric lion cub that that can be found very early on in Diamond and Pearl.
 As it grows up, its fur grows into a mane that's thicker on the males.
 It is able to discharge electricity through its claws, fangs and fur.
-While a bit slow for an electric type, its attack and special attack are not too bad.
+While a bit slow for an Electric-type, its Attack and Special Attack are not too bad.